dannhidinh/arduino_multiclock/README.md

-# arduino_multiclock
-Multifunctional Clock using an Arduino Uno and compatible parts for a class project
+# Multifunctional Clock on Arduino Uno